We've also noticed our supermarket shop costs more than it used to, so here are some handy tips on how to save money on food shopping.

-Soup is the saviour of leftovers.
+68. Create soups with leftovers Soup is the saviour of leftovers.
 Pretty much anything savoury can be blended down to make a soup.
 All you need is a little stock and that's pretty much it.
 Boil all your ingredients together with the stock and blend with a stick blender if you want a smoother finish.
 Vegetables, meat, even lettuce can be added to the broth, so it's a great way to through all your leftovers together in one meal.
-See our massive collection of delicious soup recipes.
+See our massive collection of healthy homemade soup recipes.

-Top tip: Make a big batch of soup at the start of the week and freeze in individual portions.
+Top tip: Make a big batch of chunky soups at the start of the week and freeze in individual portions.
 Whenever you need something for lunch or a light dinner, you will have a delicious option close to hand.

 Top tip: If your fruit is looking a little off, stick it in the freezer immediately.
 You can use frozen berries in smoothies and bananas just need a little time in the microwave to defrost.